-Lunchtime Lectures is a new series of events intended to give alumni a taste of their college days.
+Lunchtime Lectures is an event series intended to give alumni a taste of their college days.

 “Stalin’s Russia at War: Victory at an Unimaginable Cost”

 The January Lunchtime Lecture will explore the Soviet Union's decisive role in the Allied defeat of Nazi Germany, which cost more than 27 million Soviet soldiers and civilians their lives.
 Dr. Wynn will also describe UT's Normandy Scholar Program that studies the causes, conduct, consequences, and contemporary representations of the Second World War from multiple national perspectives.